aws/aws-toolkit-vscode/extension-readme.md

 # <a id="additional-setup-steps"></a>Setup

-To access most features of the AWS Toolkit for VS Code, you must complete the steps defined in the [Setting Up](https://docs.aws.amazon.com/console/toolkit-for-vscode/getting-started) topic of the user guide.
+To access most features of the AWS Toolkit, you must complete the steps defined in the [Setting Up](https://docs.aws.amazon.com/console/toolkit-for-vscode/getting-started) topic of the user guide.

 These steps include the following: